Mental Illness Wants You To Be Alone…

 This lack of human contact will only make our troubles worse and perhaps spark other forms of mental ill-health.

-The connection between mental illness and being alone is not just one way.
+The connection between mental illness and being alone is not just one way either.
 Isolation can lead to mental illness just as much as mental illness can lead to isolation.
-Not only can each pave the way to the other but they often exist together, intertwining at the same time, existing and festering in a toxic relationship, where one is a crutch to the other.
+Not only can each pave the way to the other but they often exist together, intertwining at the same time.
+Festering in a toxic relationship where one is a crutch to the other.

-Paul Merson isn’t the only one to have discovered this of course, on a very different end of the human spectrum, the Dalai Lama has spoken about our rising loneliness and its link to our unhappiness many times.
+Paul Merson isn’t the only one to have discovered this of course, the Dalai Lama (A big jump I know) has spoken about our rising loneliness and its link to our unhappiness many times.

 ‘Too much self centred attitude…brings…isolation.
 Result: Loneliness, fear, anger.
 The extreme self-centred attitude is the source of suffering.’ – Dalai Lama